TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/HowYouCanHelp.rst

 *updated December 18, 2021*

-Often things can be conveyed more easily if visual aids like diagrams are used with the text.
+Often things can be conveyed more easily if visual aids like diagrams are used in conjunction with text.

-You can create UML diagrams (such as class diagrams, sequence diagrams, etc.), cheat sheets or others.
+You can create UML diagrams such as class diagrams, sequence diagrams and cheat sheets.

 Here are some examples: